-- (1) Represents shares of our common stock directly or indirectly owned by each listed person, including shares held in our 401(k) plan, and by members of his or her household, and are held individually, jointly or pursuant to a trust arrangement. - (2) Represents shares underlying vested deferred stock units and related dividend equivalents, which are credited as additional deferred stock units, held by non-employee directors, which directors have a right to acquire within 60 days after leaving our Board. - (3) Represents shares underlying vested stock options granted to our executive officers pursuant to the Zoetis Inc. 2013 Equity and Incentive Plan. - (4) Includes the following shares held in personal or family trusts: Mr. Khosla, 7,916; Mr. McCallister, 9,000; Mr. Norden, 11,609; and Mr. Scully, 7.590. - (5) Mr. David was terminated for Cause on February 5, 2023.
-We have no information regarding his holdings as of March 10, 2023.
-Accordingly, information regarding his holdings is presented as of the date of Mr. David's termination. - (6) The directors and executive officers as a group do not own more than 1% of the total outstanding shares based on 462,945,411 shares outstanding on March 10, 2023.
+- (1) Represents shares of our common stock directly or indirectly owned by each listed person, including shares held in our 401(k) plan, UK share ownership plan, and by members of his or her household, and are held individually, jointly or pursuant to a trust arrangement. - (2) Represents shares underlying vested deferred stock units and related dividend equivalents, which are credited as additional deferred stock units, held by non-employee directors, which directors have a right to acquire within 60 days after leaving our Board. - (3) Represents shares underlying vested stock options granted to our executive officers pursuant to the Equity Plan. - (4) Includes the following shares held in personal or family trusts: Mr. Khosla, 7,916; Mr. McCallister, 9,000; Mr. Norden, 15,111; and Mr. Scully, 7,590.
+For Mr. Scully also includes 10,589 shares held in a charitable foundation of which Mr. Scully is a trustee. - (5) The directors and executive officers as a group do not own more than 1% of the total outstanding shares based on 457,359,433 shares outstanding on March 11, 2024.
+Mr. Hattersley was appointed to the Board on April 1, 2024, ownership information regarding his holdings is presented as of April 1, 2024.